-- The name assigned to the number - The Contacts type icon associated with the number.
+- · The name assigned to the number - The picture assigned to the number, if your handset is set to show pictures on the recent calls list.
+See "Choosing Picture View or List View" on page 37. - The Contacts type icon associated with the number.
 If the Contacts entry containing the number has more than one number or address stored, 4 b surrounds the Contacts type icon.
-For information on Contacts types, see page 39.
+For information on Contacts types, see page 40.